 SMU invests in underserved West Dallas communities through The School Zone – West Dallas, a flagship project of the Annette Caldwell Simmons School of Education and Human Development’s Budd Center: Involving Communities in Education.
 Through research and learning service overseen by The Budd Center, SMU students and faculty come up with solutions to the challenges created by poverty. smu.edu/simmons

 SMU students also work in diverse public service internships through the Maguire Center for Ethics and Public Responsibility to make an impact locally and across continents.
 Their recent efforts have run the gamut of interning at Bryan’s House, a nonprofit organization that cares for children affected by HIV/AIDS in West Dallas, to volunteering in Costa Rica at a government-supported community center for the elderly.
-SMU students recently completed nearly 12,000 hours of service through Community Engagement and Leadership programs for an estimated economic impact of $276,217. smu.edu/ethics
+In 2016-17 SMU students completed nearly 10,000 hours of service through Community Engagement and Leadership programs for an estimated economic impact of $235,600. smu.edu/ethics

-Eight SMU students earned invitations to the Clinton Global Initiative University (CGI U) meeting in 2016.
+Six SMU students have made Clinton Global Initiative University (CGI U) Commitments to Action for 2017-18.
 Hosted by former president Bill Clinton and his family, the annual gathering brings together some of the brightest minds in the world.
 From teaching K-12 students social entrepreneurship to helping victims of domestic abuse, SMU students were among the thought leaders taking meaningful, measurable steps to confront global challenges.

 Through Alternative Breaks SMU students participate in direct community service opportunities across the country and around the world.
-Recently, students traveled to St. Louis, Missouri, to volunteer at Crisis Nursery, which provides temporary care for young children to help prevent child abuse and neglect. smu.edu/ab.
+Recently, students traveled to Hartshorne, Oklahoma, to work on home repairs and improvements for low-income homeowners. smu.edu/ab.

 SMU students also use academic breaks to take journeys into history.
-Recently, as part of the annual SMU Civil Rights Pilgrimage, SMU students visited civil rights landmarks, including the Jackson, Mississippi, home of Medgar Evers.
+Recently, as part of the annual Dr. Dennis Simon Civil Rights Pilgrimage, SMU students visited civil rights landmarks, including the Jackson, Mississippi, home of Medgar Evers.
 They also walked across Selma’s Edmund Pettus Bridge toward Montgomery and participated in the reenactment of Bloody Sunday.